 Why IDS Connect is indispensable!

-The demands on craft businesses are growing.
-Customers expect fast quotations, precise calculations and swift order processing.
+The demands placed on skilled trades businesses are growing.
+Customers expect quick quotes, accurate calculations, and fast order processing.
 At the same time, internal processes must be designed efficiently in order to remain competitive.
 Craftsman software supports these processes.
-Providing them with up-to-date information requires a great deal of manual maintenance.
+Providing this software with up-to-date information requires a great deal of manual maintenance.
 This is where the IDS Connect interface comes in.
 IDS stands for “Integrated Data Interface” and enables the following applications:

-• Direct access to current article data such as prices, images, texts and availability
+• Direct access to current product data such as prices, images, texts, and stock availability

-• Automated data exchange between craftsman software and suppliers’ online stores
+• Automated data exchange between craftsman software and supplier online shops

 • Reduction of manual work steps, which saves time and minimizes errors